Working on cruise ships: 10 Aspects crew members dislike

 While cruising the open seas and exploring various destinations can be alluring, life as a crew member on a cruise ship comes with its own set of challenges and drawbacks.

-From long working hours to demanding living conditions, let’s delve into 10 aspects of cruise ship employment that often evoke mixed feelings among crew members.
+Additionally, from long working hours to demanding living conditions, let’s delve into 10 aspects of cruise ship employment that often evoke mixed feelings among crew members.

 Prepare for long work hours